NITKOSG/iknowsomething_backend/README.md

 # Blog System!

-  - It will give students opportunity of their success or failure with everyone.
+  - It will give students opportunity to share their success or failure with everyone.
-  - It will help students to write on a technology or a sudo research papers where they can get reviews or appreciated by others.
+  - It will help students to write on a technology or a pseudo research papers where they can get reviews or appreciated by others.
   - It will be a new way to publish their write ups or content for magazines clubs.